Courseiva

 Why this answer

-Option D is correct because the ec2:CreateSnapshot action does not support the ec2:ResourceTag condition key.
+The ec2:CreateSnapshot action does not support the ec2:ResourceTag condition key.
 Condition keys must be supported by the action.
-Option A is wrong because the resource ARN is correct for volumes.
+Option A is incorrect because the resource ARN is correct for volumes.

-Option B is wrong because the action is allowed.
-Option C is wrong because the condition is not about the snapshot resource.
+Option B is incorrect because the action 'ec2:CreateSnapshot' is correct; the plural form is not valid.
+Option C is incorrect because 'ec2:ResourceTag' is the proper format for EC2 resource tags, but this condition key is not supported for the ec2:CreateSnapshot action.

 MCQhard